bbenedict/bbenedict/ai100days.md

 the content on Perplexity is lacking key details.
 I'll definitely need to supplement what I am learning, which I did with this video (https://www.youtube.com/watch?v=BAN3NB_SNHY).

+## day 6 (Nov 28, 2022)

+Completed my labs for auto-correction in the Coursera NLP course.
+This helped re-inforce the edit distance lessons.